 While it’s not enabled by default, Apple has brought the long-awaited mouse support to iPad with iPadOS 13.
 Follow along on for how to pair and use a mouse with your iPad as well as set up buttons for custom shortcuts.

-The first release of iPadOS will bring mouse support as an accessibility feature.
-It’s easy to pair a device and enable mouse functionality and iPads even work with custom shortcut buttons on mice like Logitech’s MX Master 2S.
+The first release of iPadOS will bring mouse support to iPad as an accessibility feature.
+It’s easy to pair a device and enable mouse functionality and iPads even work with custom shortcut buttons on mice like Logitech’s MX Master.

 - How to update iPhone and iPad to iOS 13 developer beta 2